 Prioritizing Light and Landscape in Folsom Interiors

 One of the first design moves we advocate in Folsom homes is maximizing natural light and integrating landscape views into interior spaces.
-Across our active project specifications, we see a trend toward large, energy-efficient windows paired with minimal window treatments that frame the surrounding greenery.
+Seeing a trend toward larger, energy-efficient windows.
+Usually paired with sleek blinds that frame outside plants.
 For example, in a recent project near Folsom Boulevard, we specified sleek aluminum window frames from Marvin that complement the lush outdoor scenery while enhancing energy performance.
-The key is balancing transparency with privacy and ensuring the view isn’t compromised by heavy drapes or obstructive furniture.
+Balance open views with keeping some privacy.
+Skip heavy drapes that block the scenery outdoors.

 This approach also influences material choices.
 We prefer light-colored woods like white oak (rift-sawn) for flooring and cabinetry, which reflect natural light and create a calm, cohesive environment.
-Finishes tend to favor matte or low-sheen textures to minimize glare and enhance the connection between inside and out.
+Opt for matte finishes.
+They cut glare and link indoor spaces with the natural world outside.
 The emphasis on outdoor-indoor flow is especially vital given Folsom’s scenic landscape and the region’s warm, sunny climate.

 Material Specificity for Folsom Homes